Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

 \subsection{Nuclear absorption method}

 }

-Using a CW laser, the laser linewidth can be narrowed such that a large fraction or even all of the photons are resonant with the nuclear transition.
-In this case, the nuclear excitation can be detected in absorption by measuring the attenuation of laser power transmitted through the crystal.
-A spectroscopic signal can be recorded by modulating the laser frequency over a fraction of the absorption linewidth and detecting the changes in transmitted power in phase correlation with the frequency modulation (see \cite{bjorklund1983frequency,Kluczynski:2001} for example).
+A narrow linewidth CW laser, with a linewidth comparable or narrower than the nuclear transition in the host crystal, has the advantage that all photons can be resonant with the transition.
+Therefore, the nuclear excitation can be detected in absorption by measuring the attenuation of laser power transmitted through the crystal.
+A spectroscopic signal can be recorded by modulating the laser frequency over a fraction of the absorption linewidth and detecting the changes in transmitted power in phase correlation with the frequency modulation (see~\cite{bjorklund1983frequency,Kluczynski:2001} for example).
 The ability to perform absorption detection is pivotal for the operation of a solid-state nuclear clock.
-It probes the nuclear excitation, depleting the ground state, resulting in the attenuation of a directed laser beam while passing the sample.
-The measurement is effectively immediate, the timing of the interrogation sequences is determined by optimization of the signal-to-noise ratio, not constrained by the Th-229 excited state lifetime of $\sim 600$\,s in CaF$_2$ hosts \cite{Tiedau:2024,Zhang:2024}.
-The coherence time for the Th-229 resonance in fluoride crystals is estimated to be below 10\,ms (depending on the initial and final magnetic state), ultimately limited by magnetic dipole interaction of the Th-229 with the surrounding F-19 nuclei \cite{Rellergert:2010,Kazakov:2012} (see Fig.~\ref{fig:setup}).
+The absorption detection probes the nuclear excitation, depleting a small fraction of the ground state population, resulting in the attenuation of a directed laser beam while passing the sample.
+The measurement is effectively immediate, the timing of the interrogation sequences is determined by optimization of the signal-to-noise ratio, not constrained by the Th-229 excited state lifetime of $\sim\,600$\,s in CaF$_2$ host crystals~\cite{Tiedau:2024,Zhang:2024}.
+The coherence time for the Th-229 resonance in fluoride crystals is estimated to be below 10\,ms: The coherence time is significantly reduced due to the magnetic dipole interaction of the Th-229 with the surrounding F-19 nuclei~\cite{Rellergert:2010,Kazakov:2012} (see Fig.~\ref{fig:setup}).
 This sets the maximum excitation time that will lead to the smallest spectroscopic linewidth.